Trona Railway

-The Trona Railway is a 30.5 mi short-line railroad owned by Searles Valley Minerals.
+The Trona Railway is a 30.5 mi industrial short-line railroad owned by Searles Valley Minerals.
 The TRC interchanges with the Lone Pine Subdivision of the Union Pacific Railroad (former Southern Pacific Transportation Company) at Searles, California.

 History

 The railroad was built by the American Trona Company in 1914, to bring the mining company's potash to an interchange with the Southern Pacific Railroad.
-The company and its Trona Railway has had various subsequent owners, including American Potash & Chemical Corporation, Kerr-McGee Corporation, IMC Global, Sun Capital, LLC, before the current ownership of Searles Valley Minerals, Inc. On Dec.
-27 2007, Karnavati Holdings, a subsidiary of Nirma Limited, acquired all of Searles Valley Minerals, Inc.
+The company and its Trona Railway has had various subsequent owners, including American Potash & Chemical Corporation, Kerr-McGee Corporation, IMC Global, Sun Capital, LLC, before the ownership of Searles Valley Minerals, Inc. On December 27 2007, Karnavati Holdings, a subsidiary of Nirma Limited, acquired all of Searles Valley Minerals, Inc.

 In the 1920s, the Epsom Salts Monorail delivered epsomite to the Trona Railway at Magnesium Siding, about 11 mi south of Trona.
 This unique system extended 28 mi eastwards into the Owlshead Mountains, was in use from 1924 to 1926, and was dismantled in the late 1930s.